nolanlawson/css-talk-2022/markdown.md

 In general, browsers have optimized for things like tag names, IDs, and classes.
 Attributes are also fairly optimized, although less so.
 Excessive combinators can cost you.
 Sibling selectors are also less optimized.
 And fancier stuff like `:nth-child()` and `:nth-of-type()` is less optimized.

-Again, I can't provide hard-and-fast rules, but the intuition you should have is that IDs, classes, and tag names will always be fast, and other stuff you should be cautious with.
-And again, most of this stuff doesn't matter in isolation, but it does matter if you're building a framework where rules might be repeated multiple times on the page.
+Again, I can't provide hard-and-fast rules, and all of this could become outdated tomorrow.
+But the intuition you should have is that IDs, classes, and tag names will always be fast, and other stuff you should be cautious with.
+And again, most of this stuff doesn't matter in isolation, but it does matter if you're building a framework or a design system where rules might be repeated multiple times on the page.

 More details (although I quibble with some of the rankings): https://www.sitepoint.com/optimizing-css-id-selectors-and-other-myths/